farhiongit/message-in-the-bottle/README.md

   - or loose : producer (or team of producers) and consumer (or team of consumers) work at their own pace ;
   - or anything in between.

-Under the hook, this pattern is a thread-safe FIFO message queue suited for thread synchronisation.

-It hides mutexes and thread synchronisation complexity behind simple objects, called *bottles*, similar for example to the concept of *channels* found in language Go
-(which shows a nice and minimalist grammar and overall simplicity, as compared to C++ or Java).
+**Have fun !**

 ## Quick start

-Here are three use cases.
+These channels (bottles) are generally used for their main use case: thread synchronisation by message communication.

+Moreover, *bottles* can also be used to:

+- control resource sharing with a semaphore ;
+- define a thread-safe fiest-in first-out queue.

 ### Use case #1 : for thread synchronisation between threads

-The API is simple :
+The API is easy to use :

-  1. define the type of messages which can be exchanged through the channel, here called *bottle* ;
+  1. define the type of messages which can be exchanged through the channel (here called *bottle*) ;
-  2. declare and define the associated type of channel (*bottle*) ;
+  2. declare and define the associated type of channel ;
   3. create a channel ;
   4. send messages ;
   5. close the channel ;